christopherduran/paginationWithNodeJS-VueJS/README.md

 ###### Pagination With Nodejs, VueJS, MongoDBAtlas

-* Using NodeJS and VueJS to create the server and view
+* Using NodeJS and VueJS to create the server and view.
-* Using Mongodb Atlas to get information
+* Using Mongodb Atlas to get information.
-* You can use the numbers button to load previous and next data
+* You can use the numbers button to load previous and next data.

 <div align="center">